mattieserver/mattieserver.github.io/enumeration/nmap.md

 ## Basic scan

-Start a scan of the IP/Host to get the open ports and services
+Start a scan of the IP/Host to get the open ports and services.

 `sudo nmap -sC -sV -oA nmap_scan $IP`